jeslacourse/jeslacourse.github.io/_pages/coursework.md

 ### Agent-Based Modeling
 Agent-based computer simulation and analysis with emphasis on learning how to model animals, including humans, to achieve insight into social and group behavior.
 Referred by instructor for continued studies in [mate-choice and evolutionary game-theory modeling](https://psychology.ucdavis.edu/research/research-labs/agent-based-models-lab-schank).
 Java.

+Project: Effects of Similiarity and Attractiveness in Mate Selection.
+Link TBU (Apr 2020).

 ### Algorithm Design and Analysis
 Complexity of algorithms, bounds on complexity, analysis methods.
 Searching, sorting, pattern matching, graph algorithms.
 Algorithm design techniques: divide-conquer, greedy, dynamic programming.
 Approximation methods.
 NP-complete problems.
 Python.